parrt/msds692/notes/webanalytics.md

 ...
 ```

-where `172.16.198.184` is my computer's IP address.
-Pay attention to this because that is the IP address that the HTML file's `img` tag should reference.
+where `172.16.198.184` is the partner's computer's IP address.
+Pay attention to this because that is the IP address that the HTML file's `img` tag should reference on your laptop.
 The HTML file is on another person's computer.

-Every time you refresh the browser, your partner should see a log entry such as the following appear on their screen:
+Every time you refresh the browser on your laptop, your partner should see a log entry such as the following appear on their screen:

 ```
 172.16.198.180 - - [17/Sep/2017 12:42:05] "GET /track HTTP/1.1" 200 -
 ```

-where perhaps the `172.16.198.180` is the IP address of your partner, not the laptop running the server.
+where perhaps the `172.16.198.180` is the IP address of your laptop (the one showing the `t.html` file), not the laptop running the server.

 ### What is JavaScript?